Vector35/binaryninja-api/docs/guide/debugger.md

 The debugger automatically applies all analysis data to the Debugger BinaryView, including functions and types, etc. This means the user can conveniently use types that are present in the static analysis.

 The Debugger BinaryView can be accessed by `dbg.live_view` once the target is launched.
-One can read/write to it in the normal way.
+You can read/write to it in the normal way.
 Writing to it will also cause the target's memory to change.

 Right now, the Debugger BinaryView is discarded once the target exits.
 It cannot be easily reused due to ASLR, which makes the base of the program different in each run.
 As a result, any changes the user made to the Debugger BinaryView will be discarded after the target exits.